RareSkills/blog/erc-721-enumerable/erc-721-enumerable.md

 # How ERC721 Enumerable Works

 An Enumerable ERC721 is an ERC721 with added functionality that enables a smart contract to list all the NFTs an address owns.
 This article describes how `ERC721Enumerable` functions and how we can integrate it into an existing ERC721 project.
-We'll use Open Zeppelin's popular implementation of [ERC721Enumerable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/extensions/ERC721Enumerable.sol) for our explanation.
+We'll use OpenZeppelin's popular implementation of [ERC721Enumerable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/extensions/ERC721Enumerable.sol) for our explanation.

 ## Prerequisites

-Since `ERC721Enumerable` is an extension of ERC721 , this article assumes that the reader has read our [ERC721 article](https://www.rareskills.io/post/erc721) or has knowledge about the ERC721 standard.
+Since `ERC721Enumerable` is an extension of ERC721, this article assumes that the reader has read our [ERC721 article](https://www.rareskills.io/post/erc721) or has knowledge about the ERC721 standard.

 ### Swap and Pop

-Removing an item from an list in Solidity is typically done by copying the last element to the destination of the item that will be removed, then popping the array (deleting the last element).
+Removing an item from a list in Solidity is typically done by copying the last element to the destination of the item that will be removed, then popping the array (deleting the last element).
 It's too expensive gas-wise to shift all the elements to the left.
 The operation to delete from a list is shown in the animation below, which removes the item at index 1 (number 5):

 <video src="https://video.wixstatic.com/video/935a00_0e88f0ef81d54484b6c0c2f58f16da3c/720p/mp4/file.mp4" style="width: 100%; height: 100%;" autoplay loop muted controls></video>